jesserferreira/jesserferreira/README.md

 - 👔 I'm currently work as a support analyst.
 - 📚 I'm currently a systems analysis and development student.
-- 💻 I'm currently updating in HTML-CSS-Javascript.
+- 💻 I'm currently updating in HTML | CSS | Javascript.
 - 👨🏻‍💻 I'm looking for frontend opportunity.
 - 🧔🏻 Pronouns: he/him.
 ##